Annual Growth Survey

 Based on the euro area recommendation, the assessment of the reform implementation and the remaining challenges as well as Member States policy programmes, the Commission presents its draft country-specific recommendations for the next policy cycle.
 This leaves ample time for further dialogue with the Member States.

 Joint Employment report

 The Joint Employment Report (JER) is mandated by Article 148 TFEU and is a key element in EU economic governance.
 It provides an annual overview of the main employment and social developments in the EU as a whole, as well as Member States' reform actions.
 In addition, the Joint Employment Report monitors Member States' performance in relation to the European Pillar of Social Rights.

 What are the next steps following the publication of the draft Joint Employment report?

 The draft version will be discussed within the Employment Committee and the Social Protection Committee, with a view to final adoption by the EPSCO Council in March.

 What is the methodology for attributing a certain mark to a Member State for an indicator of the Social Scoreboard?

 The scoreboard serves as a reference framework to monitor 'societal progress' within the three dimensions of the Pillar: Equal opportunities and access to the labour market, Dynamic labour markets and fair working conditions, and Public support / social protection and inclusion.
-12 areas have been selected on which societal progress could be measured, associated with one of the three dimensions above.
-The scoreboard benchmarks EU Member States performances vis-à-vis the EU and the euro area averages and each mark is a reflection of current levels for a certain indicator taking into account also longer-term trends.
+Twelve areas have been selected on which societal progress could be measured, associated with one of the three dimensions above.
+The scoreboard benchmarks EU Member States performances vis-à-vis the EU and the euro area averages and each mark is a reflection of levels for a certain indicator also taking into account longer-term trends.